camunda/camunda-docs-manual/content/user-guide/cdi-java-ee-integration/built-in-beans.md

 * `@Named @BusinessProcessScoped` beans can be referenced directly,
 * other process variables can be referenced using the ProcessVariables-bean: `#{processVariables['accountNumber']}`

-### Injecting a process engine based on contextual data
+# Inject a Process Engine Based on Contextual Data

 While a specific process engine can be accessed by adding the qualifier `@ProcessEngineName('name')` to the injection point, this requires that it is known which process engine is used at design time.
 A more flexible approach is to resolve the process engine at runtime based on contextual information such as the logged in user.
 In this case, `@Inject` can be used without a `@ProcessEngineName` annotation.